Chances Greece will leave euro zone less than one in four, traders say: Reuters poll

 "There has to be a solution to keep Greece in the system, otherwise Greece will have a huge problem" a trader said.

-Greece gross domestic product numbers, to be released on Friday, are expected to show the economy shrank 0.5 percent on a quarterly basis in the first three months of the year.
+Greece gross domestic product numbers GRGDPQ=ECI, to be released on Friday, are expected to show the economy shrank 0.5 percent on a quarterly basis in the first three months of the year.

 The poll also showed that banks will borrow 95.0 billion euros at the European Central Bank's weekly tender, similar to the 95.2 billion euros maturing on Tuesday.